Towards Explorative IRBL: Combining Semantic Retrieval with LLM-driven Iterative Code Exploration: Background

-This section outlines the key technical components that form the foundation of the proposed approach.
+This section introduces the key technical terms used in GenLoc.

-\textbf{Embedding:} It represents complex data, such as text, images, or source code, as numerical vectors in a high-dimensional space.
-The core idea is that semantically similar items (e.g., two similar sentences or code snippets) will have embeddings that are close to each other in that space.
-In GenLoc, both source files and bug reports are converted into embeddings to enable semantic similarity calculation between them.
+\textbf{Embedding and Semantic Retrieval:} Embedding refers to representing complex data, e.g., text, images or source code, as numerical vectors in a high-dimensional space.
+The core idea is that items with similar meaning (e.g., two similar sentences or two code snippets implementing similar logic) will have embeddings that are close to each other in that space.
+This property enables semantic retrieval, which retrieves results based on conceptual similarity rather than relying only on shared keywords or vocabulary overlap.
+In GenLoc, both source files and bug reports are converted into embeddings, allowing their similarity to be measured at a semantic level.

-\textbf{Vector database:} A vector database is a special type of database designed to store and manage large collections of high-dimensional embeddings and perform efficient similarity searches \cite{han2023comprehensive}.
+\textbf{Vector Database:} A vector database is a special type of database designed to store and manage large collections of high-dimensional embeddings and perform efficient similarity searches \cite{han2023comprehensive}.
 To accelerate the retrieval process, vector databases commonly use Approximate Nearest Neighbor (ANN) algorithms \cite{tian2023approximate}, which find vectors that are close to a given query without exhaustively comparing all entries.
-In GenLoc, the embeddings of all the source files are stored in a vector database to facilitate retrieval of the top source files that are most semantically similar to a given bug report.
+In GenLoc, the embeddings of all the source files are stored in a vector database to facilitate semantic retrieval.

-\textbf{Function calling:} This mechanism allows LLMs to interact with external tools and systems to retrieve up-to-date information or perform specific tasks that they cannot directly do.
+\textbf{Function Calling:} This mechanism allows LLMs to interact with external tools and systems to retrieve up-to-date information or perform specific tasks that they cannot directly do.
 For example, if LLM is given the prompt "\textit{What is the current temperature in Los Angeles?}", it will fail to answer because it lacks access to real-time data.
-However, it can be provided with access to a function like get\_current\_temperature(), which queries an external weather API and returns the latest temperature.
-The model can then call this function, receive the temperature, and integrate it into its response.
-In GenLoc, the LLM is given access to several functions such as retrieving method signatures and bodies that allow it to iteratively navigate the code base and identify potentially buggy files.
+However, it can be provided with access to a function like { \texttt{get\_current\_temperature()}}, which queries an external weather API and returns the latest temperature.
+The model can then call this function, receive the temperature and integrate it into its response.
+In GenLoc, we design a set of domain-specific code exploration functions (e.g., retrieving method signatures and method bodies) that enable the LLM to iteratively navigate the code base and identify potentially buggy files.